 After you’ve completed your frolicking at Beetle Rock, you will find a trail near a large structure.
 This is the Beetle Rock Nature Center, which caters to families with children.
 I have to confess that I haven’t been inside it.
 Nor can I claim to have visited the nearby Giant Forest museum.
 However, both destinations may very well be informative and entertaining, and therefore worthy stopping points on this hike.
 There is a paved trail that will lead back down to the parking lot from which you started.
 Follow it, and make your way back to your car.

 From here, you may wish to stop at the museum and see what it has to teach about the human and natural history of Giant Forest.
 Or, you may wish to wrap it up and put a bow on it, possibly with the promise of crackling campfires, ice cold beverages from the ice chest, and tasty treats roasted over a campfire.
 Whatever the case, you just completed a jam-packed 2.2 miles.
 This is a great low-effort, high-reward hike introducing Giant Forest.
 It is almost perfect in this regard, save for the weird detour through the parking lot.
 However, that’s a small price to pay for such a high awesomeness-per-square mile ratio.

 With the exception of the confusing section near the overflow parking lot, the trail is very easy to follow, and is often paved and guided in some spots.
 During the winter and spring, it is likely that snow would blanket the trail, however, Round Meadow and Sunset Rock are easy to follow.
-Round Meadow is an obvious trail, while Sunset Rock has trail markers to help snowshoeing enthusiasts on the right path.

 The nearest campground is Lodgepole Campground